 - Prostate Cancer UK – funding and accelerating some of the biggest breakthroughs in prostate cancer care

 - Royal National Lifeboat Institution – saving lives at sea

-Santa regularly leaves a sackful of children's toys at our Xmas Posh Nosh event, which go to the Women's Refuge in Stevenage
+- And Santa regularly leaves a sackful of children's toys at our Xmas Posh Nosh event and this finds its way to a local Women's Refuge